From Discrete to Continuous Binary Best-Response Dynamics: Discrete Fluctuations Almost Surely Vanish with Population Size: The analysis of the continuous-time dynamics

 \end{cor} As for the population of anticoordinators, the result would be $\mathrm{BC}_{\text{A}} = \bm{\mathcal{Q}}^a \cup \bm{\mathcal{Q}}^c$.
 However, in this case, these sets can be simplified as it can be shown that there is only one equilibrium (\Cref{lem: stabilityOfType01}) and it is either a clean-cut or ruffled anticoordinator-driven.
 We summarize this possibility into the following state:

-In view of \Cref{lem:eqMixedAbstract}, the condition for the existence of this equilibrium would be $ {\pi}_{p-1} < \tau_p$ and $\tau_{p+1} < {\pi}_{p} $. \begin{cor} If Assumption \ref{ass:ass1} holds, the Birkhoff center of the {continuous-time} population dynamics describing the evolution of an exclusive population of $\p$ types of anticoordinators is
+In view of \Cref{lem:eqMixedAbstract}, the condition for the existence of this equilibrium would be $ {\pi}_{p-1} < \tau_p$ and $\tau_{p+1} < {\pi}_{p} $. \begin{cor} If Assumption \ref{ass:ass1} holds, the Birkhoff center of the continuous-time population dynamics describing the evolution of a population of $\p$ types of anticoordinators is

 \end{cor}